Belgium: Political culture

 Belgium's political institutions are complex; most political power rests on representation of the main cultural communities.

 Since about 1970, the significant national Belgian political parties have split into distinct components that mainly represent the political and linguistic interests of these communities.

 The major parties in each community, though close to the political center, belong to three main groups: Christian Democrats, Liberals, and Social Democrats.

 Further notable parties came into being well after the middle of last century, mainly to represent linguistic, nationalist, or environmental interests, and recently smaller ones of some specific liberal nature.

 A string of Christian Democrat coalition governments from 1958 was broken in 1999 after the first dioxin crisis, a major food contamination scandal.
 A "rainbow coalition" emerged from six parties: the Flemish and the French-speaking Liberals, Social Democrats and Greens.
 Later, a "purple coalition" of Liberals and Social Democrats formed after the Greens lost most of their seats in the 2003 election.

 The government led by Prime Minister Guy Verhofstadt from 1999 to 2007 achieved a balanced budget, some tax reforms, a labor-market reform, scheduled nuclear phase-out and instigated legislation allowing more stringent war crime and more lenient soft drug usage prosecution.
-Restrictions on withholding euthanasia were reduced and same-sex marriage legalized.
+Restrictions on euthanasia were reduced.
+In 2003, Belgium became one of the first countries in the world to legalise same-sex marriage.
 The government promoted active diplomacy in Africa and opposed the invasion of Iraq.
 It is the only country that does not have age restrictions on euthanasia.

 Verhofstadt's coalition fared badly in the June 2007 elections.
 For more than a year, the country experienced a political crisis.
 This crisis was such that many observers speculated on a possible partition of Belgium.
 From 21 December 2007 until 20 March 2008 the temporary Verhofstadt III Government was in office.
 This was a coalition of the Flemish and Francophone Christian Democrats, the Flemish and Francophone Liberals together with the Francophone Social Democrats.